jeffhammond/TileDB/doc/source/tutorials/dense-arrays.rst

 row-major order (i.e., first the three selected columns of row ``1``, then the three selected columns of row ``2``).

-Reading happens in much the same way as writing, except we must provide buffers sufficient to hold the data being read.
-First, open the array for
+Reading happens in much the same way as writing, except in C++ we must provide buffers sufficient to hold the data being read:L
-reading:

 .. content-tabs::